janstrng/Evaluating-IoT-devices/Tools.md

 In most of our tests, we found that the packages had been encrypted, mostly by the use of Transport Layer Security (TLS).

-Wireshark works on all common operating systems.
+Wireshark works on all the common operating systems[^3].
 That gives us flexibility, and another reason as to why we chose to use it.

 ## Burp Suite
 Burp Suite is a graphical tool that lets you test web applications.